Oct 2023: “The Wisdom of trees” with Sue Judge and Michelle Hawkins-Collins

 - Elodie Fuentes has trained to become an end of life doula and created the podcast A life to die for.
 She is training to become a counsellor and volunteers with Dorothy House as a Compassionate Companion

-Maria Bez on “Wisdom in the menopause – an empowering perspective”
+Mar 2022: “Wisdom in the menopause – an empowering perspective” with Maria Bez

 - Mandy Preece is an award-winning trainer, soul midwife and author.
 Her work in training and mentoring volunteers to sit with the dying was recognised by receiving the NHS Unsung Hero Volunteer of the Year in 2019.